ninetyninew/wcpas-product-attributes-shortcode/readme.txt

 You can custom CSS in your theme or via the customizer, each list is a `<ul>` element with the class `.wcpas-product-attributes`, to target specific attribute lists we have also included an ID of `#wcpas-product-attributes-pa_[attribute-name]`.

 == Changelog ==

+= 1.4.0 - 2022-04-23 =

+* Added: Escaping of URLs, attributes and overall attributes list markup
+* Changed: WordPress tested up to 5.9.3

 = 1.3.0 - 2022-03-25 =